Sand conditioning in metal casting using plate heat exchangers

 The current use of fluid bed technology for sand temperature control introduces direct contact between the air heat transfer fluid and the sand product.
 This highly energetic, blowing air results in silica dusting that contributes to the personnel exposure of respirable crystalline silica.
 New application of indirect heat exchange technology that reduces the risk of silicosis is advantageous and will contribute to a safer and healthier work environment in foundries.

-By implementing Solex heat exchanger technology our customers achieve precise sand temperature control, which results in the following benefits:
+- By implementing Solex heat exchange technology, our customers achieve precise sand temperature control, which results in the following benefits:

 - Reduce scrap and rework of castings